milger/PetStoreAPITest/README.md

 4. Automate the proposed test cases.
 5. Provide a brief explanation of the solution you have implemented.

-Note: ONLY THE TEST FOR ADD PETS have been automated because setting up the project structure and good practices takes some additional time.
+Note: ONLY THE TEST FOR ADD PETS have been automated because setting up the project structure and good practices takes some additional time, also because I didn't work with this tech stack for a while.
+(I had to get updated with few tools)
 ### 2. API performance test ❌
 Unable to complete this due to lack of experience in this area (tried to make it done following some guidances but it couldn't finish in a good job worthy to be sent)